-However, don’t use an idea portal as the only tool for getting customer feedback.
+However, don’t use an idea portal as the only tool for user feedback management.
 It may work well for the idea validation stage of product management, but use some more methods to make sure that the idea is winning.

 8. Usability Tests

 Testing your usability is one of the most important strategies after your MVP is launched.
 You may do it by mapping user stories with the help of StoriesOnBoard, and then find out whether the planned stories coincide with the ones your users follow.